Arpit-Moga/Vibechecker/docs/guides/overview.md

 # Project Overview: Multi-Agent Code Review MCP Server

 **Goal:**
-Build a Python-only MCP (Model Context Protocol) server that reads an entire codebase and generates professional-grade documentation, highlights technical debt, scopes improvements, and flags critical issues.
-The system will use a multi-agent architecture, with a master agent orchestrating specialized agents.
-Output validation will be handled via pydantic, and agent prompting will be customized using dspy and langchain.
+Build a Python-only MCP (Model Context Protocol) server that reads an entire codebase and generates professional-grade documentation and unified issue analysis.
+The system uses a modular architecture with two main agents: one for documentation generation and one for unified issue detection (covering maintainability, security, performance, compliance, and other issues).
+Output validation is handled via pydantic, and agent prompting is customized using dspy and langchain.

 ---